 Unit - I

-- Theory of Demand - Axiomatic approach, Demand functions, Consumer behaviour under conditions of uncertainty.
+- Theory of Demand - Axiomatic approach, Demand functions, Consumer behavior under conditions of uncertainty.

 - Theory of production.